VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/using-asyncio-in-agents.rst

             loop.run_forever()

 Step 3.
-Create a method that will spawn a Greenlet and then run the Event Loop that was created in the previous step within the Greenlet.
+Use gevent.spawn (or spawn_later) to start a greenlet using the method in step 2.

 .. code-block:: python